bra1nDump/google-wrapped/documents/Data mining step.md

 We put all this data into a table we can play around with manually, or write queries against using the signals.
 I imagine filters, group by's.

 We can use profiling signals to decide what kind of stories we want to generate.
 For example don't show food card to someone who barely searched for any food.
 When data is lacking tho we can present this as stats - "We notice you don't eat much compared to the rest of us, you must be air-fed, please share this secret"

-# Implementation

-Productionilizing could be done with this thing as an overkill: https://docs.vespa.ai/en/getting-started.html Seems like it would be good at combining different signals and running sub-models on data intelegently.

 # Clustering themes